sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

  * [[http://trac.sagemath.org/sage_trac/ticket/9497|Trac #9497]]: Fix the Singular spkg so it can take advantage of building in parallel.
 But fix Singular SPKG first (3-1-1-3)!

+We fixed this upstream (added dependencies to build system), Hans made anew release.
+The spkg was fixed by malb last night.

 == Doctest the Free Algebra Quotient code ==

 People: Gabriel Pannwitz